XaviOutside/osclass/README.md

 PREREQUISITES:

-1. Install VirtualBox
+1. Install Docker, Docker-machine and Docker-compose (refer to Docker documentation for different distros)
-2. Install Docker, Docker-machine and Docker-compose (refer to Docker documentation for different distros)
+   > NOTE: If you are working with Linux, you just need docker and docker-compose.

 **Note:**
 Tested on Osclass 3.5.